-Also available from Red Caboose is an Evans 100ton steel coil car decorated for Chesapeake & Ohio, Norfolk & Western, New York Central, Pittsburgh & Lake Erie, and Milwaukee Road.
+stermodelworks.com) has an HO scale kit for a Mining Fan House.
+This and similar structures housed a large fan that forced air down into the mine to help clear the air for miners working underground.
+The design of the kit is based on the Robertsdale Fan House for Chesapeake & Ohio, Norfolk & Western, New York Central, Pittsburgh & Lake Erie, and Milwaukee Road.
 InterMountain Railway is responsible for marketing Red Caboose products.
 For additional information visit intermountain-railway.com.

-Resin Car Works is a new company being launched by Frank Hodina, an accomplished prototype modeler who is perhaps best known for the dozens of highly-accurate masters he produced for the late Martin Lofton of Sunshine Models.
+Red Caboose is currently selling an X-29 boxcar decorated for three roads: Pennsylvania the dozens of highly-accurate masters he produced for the late Martin Lofton of Sunshine Models.
 The initial release will be an HO scale resin kit for a Consolidated Chemical Industries Inc., 7,000 gallon acid tank car.
 Among the road names will be TCWX, SHPX-Du Pont, and Hooker.
 Hodina's stated goal is to produce accurate HO scale resin car kits that are easy to build and that will actually be built and operated.
 Additional details on the new line including pricing and a release date are pending.